Authentic Lessons for 21st Century Learning

 Summary

 This lesson engages students in constructing the Pythagorean theorem using Cheez-It® crackers.
-Students will not only be able to visually see the theorem, but they will also subsequently prove why the Pythagorean theorem works for all right triangles.
+Students will not only be able to visually see the theorem, but they will also use the Pythagorean theorem algebraically to find the missing sides of right triangles.

 Essential Question(s)